IoanaGeorgia/IoanaGeorgia/README.md

 ##  About Me

 -  Hi!
-I am Ioana and I am a front-end developer 💻.
+I am Ioana and I am a front-end and mobile developer 💻.

 -  If you know any way in which you think I can grow personally and professionally, don't hesitate to let me know 🙏